-Warning: You can only install the CPU inside the socket in one direction.
+Caution: You can only install the CPU inside the socket in one direction.
 Make sure that it is properly inserted into the CPU socket before closing the load plate.
 If it doesn't close properly, do not force it as it may damage your CPU.
-Instead, open the load plate again to make sure that the CPU is aligned properly.
+Instead, open the load plate again and double-check that the CPU is aligned properly.